ITU-BDSA2025-GROUP19/Chirp/docs/report.md

 ## User activities

 ## Sequence of functionality/calls trough _Chirp!_
-Figure X illustrates the runtime flow of an unauthenticated request through the Chirp! application using a UML sequence diagram.
+Figure  illustrates the runtime flow of an unauthenticated request through the Chirp! application using a UML sequence diagram.
 The diagram shows starts with an HTTP request from a web browser and ending with a fully rendered HTML page returned to the client.

 The interaction begins when a web browser sends an HTTP GET request to the root endpoint of the application.
 The request is received by the ASP.NET Core runtime, which is responsible for routing incoming requests to the appropriate Razor Page based on the configured routing rules.
 In this case, the request is routed to the Public Razor Page.